scraperwiki/dumptruck/readme.md

 -------
 ### Initialize

 You can specify a few of keyword arguments when you initialize the Highwall object.
-Here they are with their defaults.

-* `dbname`: File to use for the database

-So you if you want the database file to be `bucket=wheel-excavators.db`, you can use this.
+For example, if you want the database file to be `bucket=wheel-excavators.db`, you can use this.

     h = Highwall(dbname="bucket-wheel-excavators.db")